davidamichelson/DIV6700/Schedule_Fall_23 .md

 *Assignments*

-- Before Thursday please help me get to know you by completeing the DIV 6700 Student Questionnaire distributed in class in Wednesday.
+- Before Thursday please help us get to know you by completing the DIV 6700 Student Questionnaire distributed in class on Wednesday.
 - Come to class prepared to discuss this question about 2 Esdras: What can this source tell us about the place of Christianity in the pre-existing conflict between Judaism and Hellenism?
 - In class on Thursday, sign up for an appointment to meet with Dr. Michelson in groups of three.